Camping in the Rain: Tips and Hacks You Need to Stay Dry

 Putting any damp clothes in a dry bag at night not only ensures that their funky odors won’t be disturbing you in your sleep and giving you a rude awakening in the morning, but also eliminates the risk of the moisture contained in the clothes contributing to condensation inside your tent.

 21. Use Your Bivvy Bag To Create A Porch Area

 The emergency bivvy bags (or “space blankets”) carried by most hikers and campers rarely see the light of day and/or have the chance to truly earn their keep in your backpack.
 To give them the chance to repay you for lugging them around all these years, we recommend hauling them out every time you’re camping in wet conditions and laying them outside your tent door.

 This will create a nice, dry doormat-cum-porch area where you can leave your wet gear and change in and out of clothes.

 If you’re camping with partners, you can also use another bivvy bag to create a simple awning by tying two corners of the bag to the front of your tent with cord and suspending the other two corners with a pair of hiking poles.

-Finding dry firewood when camping in the rain is highly unlikely, but if you are car camping and either bring firewood along with you or manage to get your hands on any semi-dry wood, you can keep it dry or dry it out by stashing it under your car.
+Finding dry wood for a fire when camping in rain is highly unlikely.
+If you are on a car-camping adventure, however, you can either bring firewood along with you or hunt down the driest stuff you can find, then keep it dry or dry it out by stashing it under your car.